 The biggest opportunity for student is if the pay off their variable student loan in a short timeframe (taking full advantage of the lower interest rate).

-Remember, private student loans, both fixed and variable student loans, should be a last resort after you have taken full advantage of other financial aid opportunities, including Federal Student Loans.
+Fixed interest rates are consistent and safer for students.
 For most students, fixed rate student loans are going to be a safer option, because variable rate student loans can be a bit of a gamble as far as how the interest rates fluctuate.